Originate/scriptkeeper/README.md

     exitcode: 1
 ```

-Now running `check-protocols ./build-image.sh` will tell you whether your script
+Now running `scriptkeeper ./build-image.sh` will tell you whether your script
 `./build-image.sh` conforms to your protocols in
 `./build-image.sh.protocols.yaml`.